 Adverse Effects on Mental and Emotional Well-being

 While social media can be a valuable tool for connecting with friends and family, it can also expose users to negative experiences such as cyberbullying or stalking.
-These experiences can affect an individual’s mental and emotional well-being, potentially leading to conditions like depression or anxiety disorders.
+These experiences can affect an individual’s mental and emotional well-being, potentially leading to conditions like depression or anxiety disorders highlighting the need for effective coping mechanisms such as using devices designed to lower anxiety and promote mental wellness.

 Preventing Social Engineering Risks on Social Media